Palimos ng Pag-ibig (TV series)

-Palimos ng Pag-ibig (International title: Begging for Love) is a Philippine drama series aired by ABS-CBN. which was aired from March 5 to April 20, 2007 and was replaced by Hiram na Mukha.
-It is a remake of the 1986 film of the same name.
-It is the first installment of Sineserye Presents.
+Palimos ng Pag-ibig (International title: Begging for Love) is a 2007 Philippine television drama series broadcast by ABS-CBN.
+Based on a 1986 Philippine film of the same title, the series is the first instalment of Sineserye Presents.
+Directed by Wenn Deramas and Andoy Ranay, it stars Kristine Hermosa, Diether Ocampo and Rica Peralejo.
+It aired on the network's Primetime Bida line up and worldwide on TFC from March 5 to April 20, 2007, and was replaced by Hiram na Mukha.

 Origin

 Comics

-Palimos ng Pag-ibig was first serialized in Komiks before it was translated in the big screen.
-Nerissa Cabral was the creator and writer of the story.
+Palimos ng Pag-ibig was first serialized in Komiks before it was translated to the big screen.
+It was created and written by Nerissa Cabral.

 1986 film

-The comic was adapted into a film in 1986 under VIVA Films.
+The comic was adapted into a film in 1986 under Viva Films.
 It starred Vilma Santos as Fina, Dina Bonnevie as Ditas and Edu Manzano as Rodel.

 Plot

-In this dog-eat-dog world, people either have to stand up and carve a living for themselves or risk getting trampled by others in the rat race called life.
-This is the dilemma Ditas (Kristine Hermosa) has faced every day of her life.
-Born to a destitute family, Ditas has resigned herself to the fact that her life will be a struggle, but she still has the strong resolve to make it in life, no matter what.
-As such, Ditas will not let her lowly stature in life hamper dreams of a promising future.
-She makes a living by selling her babies to the highest bidder, a lucrative job that is problem-free until a well-to-do couple approaches her one day and changes the rules of the game.
+Ditas (Kristine Hermosa) is a surrogate mother who is struggling financially.
+She makes a living by selling her babies to the highest bidder, a lucrative job that is problem-free until a well-to-do couple approaches her one day.

-The picture-perfect couple Rodel (Diether Ocampo) and Fina (Rica Peralejo) are young, good-looking, and rich.
-The couple couldn't wish for anything more since they seemingly have everything anyone could ever want.
-With one exception.
-Both Rodel and Fina are eager to start a family; unfortunately, Fina has a medical condition that prohibits her from bearing children.
+The couple, Rodel (Diether Ocampo) and Fina (Rica Peralejo), are young, attractive, and rich.
+Both Rodel and Fina are eager to start a family; however, Fina has a medical condition that prevents her from bearing children.
 When they hear rumors about a certain surrogate mother who happens to be Ditas, the couple sees an opportunity to finally fill the void in their lives.

 Problems arise when Rodel perceives qualities in Ditas that he deems his wife is lacking.
 Soon the casual business deal becomes entangled and a more intimate relationship develops between Rodel and Ditas.
 Now Fina must do everything to make the family whole again even if that means having to beg Rodel for his once undivided love and affection.